 Data in research papers and funding applications are peer-reviewed informally at lab meetings and Institute seminars, and prior to submission by authors, other members of the Institute and the Research Integrity Adviser.

-Pre-submission publication reviews
+Pre-submission manuscript reviews

 Our primary research papers and reviews are checked for plagiarism using iThenticate.
 In addition, accuracy of experimental methods and statistical analyses, data descriptions, figures and figure legends in primary research papers are assessed for clear, informative and accurate reporting and for adherence to discipline standards.